UniversalDevicesInc-PG3/udi-wirelesstag-poly/README.md

      - Still not released, see TODO list below.

 ## TODO Before release
-- Double check all F nodedef's have proper Drivers
+- Triple check all F nodedef's have proper Drivers
-  - Copy F versions of all tags to C
 - Test that C works?
 Can I switch mine to C?
 - Only add necessary drivers based on tag_type in wTag
 - What happens when authorization expires?